railsuser2014/openobject-doc-book-en/source/features/bank_interfaces.rst

 ===============

 Open ERP support electronic banking and invoicing through different modules.
-It allows you to communicate automatically with banks and send payment orders and receive bank statements automatically.
+It allows you to communicate automatically with banks to send payment orders and receive bank statements automatically.

 It currently supports CODA (Belgium+Luxemburg), SEPA (New European Standard),